data2intelligence/SecAct/README.md

 signaling activity of secreted proteins from gene expression profiles.
 Users can input multiple modalities of expression data, including spatial, single-cell, or bulk transcriptomics data.
-The outputs are the inferred activities of 1248 secreted proteins for each spatial spot, individual cell, or sample, depending on the input data type.
+The outputs are the inferred signaling activities of 1248 secreted proteins for each spatial spot, individual cell, or sample, depending on the input data type.
 Based on the inferred activities, SecAct provides multiple downstream application modules.
 For spatial data, SecAct can infer the signaling pattern and signaling velocity for secreted proteins.
 For single-cell data, SecAct can infer the intercellular communication network and signaling flow from source cells to receiver cells.
 For bulk data, SecAct can infer secreted protein risk scores for a large cohort linked to clinical data, and can infer secreted protein activities that are differentially regulated between two phenotypes.
 These functionalities and terms are explained more formally in the following tutorials.

 <p align="center">
 <img src="man/figures/workflow.png" width="100%"/>